Financial-Times/o-ads/README.md

 ## Configuring Basic Targeting Criteria

-Add configuration to enable targeting
+Add configuration to enable targeting.

+[PLACEHOLDER]

 ### Out of the box targeting